What is B2B marketing automation? | A small business guide to automated digital marketing

 3) The most engaging way to deliver it

 Their webchat bot is another great example of using B2B marketing automation to your advantage.
-Before the user even gets to the live chat stage with a Slack employee, they bot has already offered them the information they need to find one whether Slack's product is suitable for their business.
+Before the user even gets to the live chat stage with a Slack employee, the bot has already offered them the information they need to find out whether Slack's product is suitable for their business.

 This way, by the time the Slack employee speaks to the prospect not only have they been engaged with quality educational brand content, they're a near-qualified lead who've decided this product is worth investing time in.